Thought's Digital Detox Tips

 This is something I live by.
 No matter how much time you spend on your devices, you should always have a break from them during meal times.
 Why not actually chat to the people you’re with, rather than scrolling your feed?
 You might find that you enjoy your meal more too.

 2. Buy an actual alarm clock

-This way, when your alarm goes off in the morning, you won’t be tempted to check your social pages too.
+This way, when your alarm goes off in the morning, you won’t be tempted to immediately check the news, social media or your emails.